 Addiction is characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.

-ASAM's Full Definition of Addiction
+Read ASAM's full Definition of Addiction.